“Feel the colonial splendour of old Penang in a beautifully restored, tranquil guesthouse”

 Children are welcome; they will enjoy splashing in the pool and exploring the grounds, but it worth bearing in mind that there are lots of antiques around and the ambiance is fairly tranquil.

-Clove Halls has 2 extra beds and 2 baby cots which can be used in any of the rooms.
+Clove Hall has 2 extra beds and 2 baby cots which can be used in any of the rooms (note only one child extra is permitted per room).
 The Garden Suites provide families with added space and privacy.
-Clove is the largest and has a huge bathtub; Ginger is the most private, with its own little garden.
+Clove is the largest and has a huge bathtub; Ginger is the most private, with its own little garden

 Remember baby and child equipment may be limited or need pre-booking